Ask a COVID-19 Question

-- Ghana has confirmed more than 100 cases of COVID-19 within its borders.
+- Ghana has confirmed more than 7,000 cases of COVID-19 within its borders.
 Find the latest update here.

-- The U.S. Embassy in Accra is closed to the public for a minimum of two weeks effective March 25 at 5:00 p.m.
+- The U.S. Embassy in Accra is closed to the public effective March 25 at 5:00 p.m.
 Embassy staff will continue to work remotely and will do their utmost to assist U.S. citizens with emergencies to the greatest extent possible under the current circumstances.
 This step is being taken out of an abundance of caution and in order to continue to protect American citizens in Ghana, maintain the safety of the U.S. Embassy staff, and ensure we abide by the government of Ghana’s call for minimum movement to defeat COVID-19.
 For emergency American Citizen Services, please contact the U.S. Embassy Consular Section by emailing ACSAccra@state.gov.

-- On March 25, 2020, with the strong support of the Government of Ghana, the U.S. Embassy in Accra facilitated the return to the United States of 305 American citizens from Ghana to the United States.
+- With the strong support of the Government of Ghana, the U.S. Embassy in Accra has facilitated the return to the United States of more than 2,000 American citizens from Ghana to the United States.
 The Embassy continues to work with U.S. Government agencies in the United States as well as with the government of Ghana to ensure we can render the best assistance to American citizens at this time.
-If and when additional flights become available, the Embassy will provide instructions to American citizens in Ghana through the Smart Traveler Enrollment Program (STEP), the U.S. Embassy website and social media platforms on Facebook, Twitter, and Instagram
+If and when additional flights become available, the Embassy will provide instructions to American citizens in Ghana through the Smart Traveler Enrollment Program (STEP), the U.S. Embassy website and social media platforms on Instagram, Twitter and Facebook.

 Entry and Exit Requirements:

-- Ghana may quarantine travelers allowed entry into the country prior to March 22nd.
+Ghana may quarantine travelers allowed entry into the country prior to March 22nd.